rdh927/hired-phd/README.md

 This is a way to collect and store placement data for PhD students by institution, discipline, and research group.
 Use of this information will aid current and prospective grad students in their career planning endeavors.

 ## Entity Tables
-### univ_info
+### university_info
-The univ_info table is adapted from the US Accreditation Files available here: http://ope.ed.gov/accreditation/GetDownLoadFile.aspx.
+The university_info table is adapted from the US Accreditation Files available here: http://ope.ed.gov/accreditation/GetDownLoadFile.aspx.
 The column names have been changed, and some unnecessary information was removed.
 The variables are as follows:

 univ_id (unchanged from source):
 Database Specific Identification Number for Institution